21 Shade Perennials For Zone 5 Gardens

 Hostas are a popular shade perennial, and are extremely versatile.

-A very popular shade perennial, Hostas come in all shapes, sizes, and colors.
+A very popular shade perennial for zone 5, hostas come in all shapes, sizes, and colors.
 The foliage can range from cream-colored to dark green.
 It often contains stripes of several shades of green and cream.
 The blooms can be white or lavender.
 Choose your varieties based on how quickly or slowly these plants grow.

 Lenten Rose